ManithejaCyberark/public-keys-update/README.md

 Usage from Jenkins freestyle project
 - Create jenkins freestyle poject and To bind to Conjur secrets, use the option "Use secret text(s) or file(s)" in the "Build Environment" section of a Freestyle project
   <img width="1000" alt="image" src="https://github.com/ManithejaCyberark/public-keys-update/assets/109070761/ebcbe9e0-315b-4c9d-a24c-fa168eb6a840">
-- steps to update the public-keys variable value
+- Build steps to update the public-keys variable value
 ```
 #!/bin/bash